 Dickinson is recognized as a leader among educational institutions committed to sustainability and green initiatives.
 The Center for Sustainability Education provides assistance as Dickinson integrates sustainability into its academics, facilities, operations and campus culture.
-Dickinson has received the highest awards from the Association for the Advancement of Sustainability in Higher Education, Sierra Club, Sustainable Endowments Institute, Princeton Review and Second Nature.
+Dickinson has received recognition for exemplary work from the Association for the Advancement of Sustainability in Higher Education, Sierra Club, Sustainable Endowments Institute, Princeton Review and Second Nature.

-Dickinson offers one of the most respected off-campus study programs, and more than half of the students study in more than 40 programs in 24 countries on six continents.
+Dickinson offers one of the most respected off-campus study programs, and more than half of the students study in 38 programs in 24 countries on six continents.
 Dickinson also is one of the nation's top institutions for foreign-language study with 13 languages offered.

 Applicants are expected to have pursued a college-preparatory course of study, including substantial sequences in math, foreign languages and science.
 Interviews and campus visits are strongly recommended.
 Students have the option to apply using the FlexApp or the Common Application.

 Tuition and Financial Aid

+Dickinson is a leading producer of Fulbright and Peace Corps scholars.
 Awards for postgraduate study include Fulbright, George J. Mitchell, Rotary Ambassadorial, Kathryn Wasserman Davis Projects for Peace, the Carnegie Junior Fellowship, Udall and Goldwater.
-Dickinson is a leader of Fulbright and Peace Corps scholars.

 Sharing its Carlisle location with other educational institutions, Dickinson has partnerships with the U.S. Army War College and Peacekeeping and Stability Operations Institute and the world-renowned Central Pennsylvania Youth Ballet.
 In addition, top business, law, engineering and medical schools offer programs to accelerate admission for Dickinson graduates or give graduates credit for undergraduate courses.
 Agreements are in place with internationally renowned institutions such as Columbia University and Thunderbird School of Global Management.